 Mankind has been very successful in the area of technology, but, when it comes to making decisions that are environmentally and socially sound, our failures outweigh our successes.
 Allan noted this.
 He studied wild animals in different habitats and read the works of Jan Smuts, Andre Voisin and others.
 Allan realised that hooved animals play a critical role in the health of arid environments.
 He recognised that nature functions in wholes and that we need to change the way we make decisions.
 All this led to the development of the Holistic Management decision making framework, as we know it today, which is being used by thousands of families, businesses and other organisations to improve the quality of their lives and to regenerate the resource base that sustains them.
 This includes conservation projects in the USA, Africa and Australia, where large areas of land are being transformed into sustainable ecosystems.

-Allan Savory TED talk 2013 recieves a standing ovation
+Allan Savory TED talk 2013 receives a standing ovation

 In his TED2013 talk, Allan Savory reviews the devastating effects of desertification on the earth and our civilizations and the consistent failure of current approaches to stop desertification.
 He shows dramatic examples of how livestock are the best (and only) tool that can permanently reverse these processes.